NguyenMav/Project_WebDevDevOp_FitnessWebsite/README.md

 This is a personal practice project for web development where I try to apply everything I learned in my university web development unit.

+The package.JSON and package-lock.JSON can be deleted if you want, as long as you run 'npm unit'.

 **Instructions**

 1. Download all the files in to whatever directory you like.